 Priyanka Meerwal and Gyan Chand Jain

 ABSTRACT: To evaluate the possible antifertility effect of 50% ethanolic extract of C. bonducella seeds in male rats.
 Adult, healthy, male Wistar rats were randomly selected and divided into three groups each having 7 rats.
-Group I rats were treated with vehicle only and served as control.
+Group, I rats were treated with vehicle only and served as control.
 While group II and Group III rats were orally treated with C. bonducella extract at 200 mg and 400 mg/kg body weight/day, respectively for 60 days.
-The result of the present study indicated that there was significant decrease in the relative weights of testes and accessory sex glands in treated rats.
-The density, motility and viability of spermatozoa obtained from cauda epididymis were significantly (P<0.01 at 200 mg and P<0.001 at 400 mg) diminished in both treated groups as compared to control group.
+The result of the present study indicated that there was a significant decrease in the relative weights of testes and accessory sex glands in treated rats.
+The density, motility, and viability of spermatozoa obtained from cauda epididymis were significantly (P<0.01 at 200 mg and P<0.001 at 400 mg) diminished in both treated groups as compared to control group.
 The serum testosterone level also showed significant (P<0.05 at 200 mg and P<0.01 at 400 mg) decline.
 The fertility rate and litter size decreased significantly in extract treated rats.
-Extract treatment also induced an alteration in biochemical milieu of the genital organs.
-The histopathological study of the tests showed dose dependent degenerative and atrophic changes.
-The seminiferous tubules and Leydig cells were shrinked.
+Extract treatment also induced alteration in the biochemical milieu of the genital organs.
+The histopathological study of the tests showed dose-dependent degenerative and atrophic changes.
+The seminiferous tubules and Leydig cells were shrunk.
 The number of germ cells and spermatozoa in seminiferous tubules were depleted.
-Further, histological study of epididymis also showed degenerative changes in the epithelium and only few spermatozoa in the lumen of tubules.
-In conclusion, 50% ethanolic extract of C. bonducella seeds showed significant antiandrogenic, antispermatogenic effect and consequently decline in fertility of male Wistar rats
+Further, a histological study of epididymis also showed degenerative changes in the epithelium and only a few spermatozoa in the lumen of tubules.
+In conclusion, 50% ethanolic extract of C. bonducella seeds showed the significant antiandrogenic, antispermatogenic effect and consequently declined in fertility of male Wistar rats.

-Caesalpinia bonducella L. Fleming (Family-Fabaceae/Caesalpiniaceae) Commonly known as “Katikaranja”, is a prickly shrub widely distributed all over the world specially in hotter parts of India, Srilanka and Myanmar.
-It is a very valuable medicinal plant, utilized in traditional system of medicine for the treatment of a large number of ailments.
-The seeds have a bitter taste, are valued in traditional medicine as a tonic, antiperiodic and recommended for treating fever, asthma and colic.
+Caesalpinia bonducella L. Fleming (Family-Fabaceae/Caesalpiniaceae) Commonly known as “Katikaranja,” is a prickly shrub widely distributed all over the world especially in hotter parts of India, Srilanka, and Myanmar.
+It is a very valuable medicinal plant, utilized in the traditional system of medicine for the treatment of a large number of ailments.
+The seeds have a bitter taste, are valued in traditional medicine as a tonic, antiperiodic and recommended for treating fever, asthma, and colic.

-They are used in Ayurvedic system of medicine for treating diarrhoea, intestinal worms, hydrocoele, liver and spleen diseases, diabetes, leprosy and piles, They are ingredient of several Ayurvedic preparations.
+They are used in the Ayurvedic system of medicine for treating diarrhea, intestinal worms, hydrocoele, liver and spleen diseases, diabetes, leprosy and piles.
+They are an ingredient of several Ayurvedic preparations.
 The leaves and bark are used as an emmenagogue, antihelminthic and febrifuge 3.
 The seeds are traditionally used in the fertility regulation in rural India 4, 5, 6.
-Sugalis of Andhra Pradesh use seed powder mixed with Palmyra palm sugar orally for promoting sterility in men 7.
+Sugalis of Andhra Pradesh uses seed powder mixed with Palmyra palm sugar orally for promoting sterility in men 7.

-Experimental studies have shown that C. bonducella seeds possess many pharmacological activites, like adaptogenic 8, antioxidant and antitumor 9, antidiabetic 10, immunomodulatory 11, anti-inflammatory 12, antimicrobial 13, antiulcer 14 and antifilarial 15.
+Experimental studies have shown that C. bonducella seeds possess many pharmacological activities, like adaptogenic 8, antioxidant and antitumor 9, antidiabetic 10, immunomodulatory 11, anti-inflammatory 12, antimicrobial 13, antiulcer 14 and anti-filarial 15.
 Various pharmacological studies of C. bonducella have been reviewed by many workers 16, 17, 18.
 Ethanolic extract of C. bonducella seeds has also been reported to possess anti-implantation and abortifacient potential in female rats 19.
-Salunka et al 20 reported a decrease in ovarian weight and duration of esterous cycle in female rats by virtue of antiestrogenic activity of alcoholic extract of C. bonducella seeds.
-Phytochemical analysis of C. bonducella seeds revealed the presence of alkaloids, glycosides, saponins, tannis, triterpenoids 16, 18, 21.
+Salunka et al. 20 reported a decrease in ovarian weight and duration of the estrous cycle in female rats by the antiestrogenic activity of alcoholic extract of C. bonducella seeds.
+Phytochemical analysis of C. bonducella seeds revealed the presence of alkaloids, glycosides, saponins, tannins, triterpenoids 16, 18, 21.